Heworde History, Family Crest & Coats of Arms

 The Anglo-Saxon name Heworde comes from the family having resided in or near the settlement of Haworth in the West Riding of Yorkshire.
 Hayward's Heath in Sussex is another possible origin of the name.
 The surname Heworde belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Heworde family

 The surname Heworde was first found in the West Riding of Yorkshire at Haworth, a chapelry, in the parish of Bradford, union of Keighley, wapentake of Morleywhich.
 Historically part of Lancashire, the village dates back to 1209 when it was originally listed as Hauewrth.
 Literally the place name means "ecnlosure with a hedge," from the Old English words "haga" + "worth."

 Important Dates for the Heworde family

 This web page shows only a small excerpt of our Heworde research.
-Another 113 words (8 lines of text) covering the years 1767 and 1833 are included under the topic Early Heworde History in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) covering the years 1767 and 1833 are included under the topic Early Heworde History in all our PDF Extended History products and printed products wherever possible.

 Heworde Spelling Variations

 Heworde has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Haworth, Howarth and others.

 Early Notables of the Heworde family (pre 1700)

 More information is included under the topic Early Heworde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heworde family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Hewordes to arrive on North American shores: John Haworth settled in New York in 1820; James, John, and Richard Haworth arrived in Philadelphia between 1820 and 1860; Thomas Howarth settled in Maryland in 1699.